 |Environmentalists call for worldwide ban on glitter

-Scientists want to highlight the damage glitter does to our environment.
-They want a worldwide ban on the shiny plastic that decorates everything around us.
-Scientists say glitter is a micro-plastic and should be banned.
-A lot of glitter ends up in the world's oceans.
-Fish cannot digest glitter.
-It does not break down so it stays in the food chain.
-A professor found that plastic was discovered in about one-third of the fish caught around the United Kingdom.
+Scientists are highlighting the damage that glitter does to our seas, oceans and environment.
+The scientists are calling for a worldwide ban on the sparkly, shiny pieces of plastic that decorate everything from eyelids to greetings cards to furniture.
+Scientists from New Zealand's Massey University say glitter is a micro-plastic and should therefore be banned.
+They say a considerable amount of glitter ends up in the world's oceans.
+Fish cannot digest it and it does not break down, so it stays in the food chain.
+Professor Richard Thompson conducted research in the seas around the United Kingdom.
+He found that plastic particles were discovered in about one-third of the fish caught.

-Micro-plastics are less than five millimeters long.
-A professor told a newspaper: "I think all glitter should be banned because it's a micro-plastic."
-Another professor was worried after his daughters got some shower gel with glitter in it.
-He said it would, "escape down the plughole and…enter the environment".
-A cosmetics company will no longer use plastic glitter.
-It said: "We've avoided micro-plastics by switching to synthetic and mineral glitter."
+Micro-plastics are tiny pieces of plastic that are less than five millimeters long.
+Most glitter produced around the world falls into the category of micro-plastics.
+Dr Trisia Farrelly told Britain's "Independent" newspaper: "I think all glitter should be banned because it's a micro-plastic."
+Professor Thompson said: "I was quite concerned when somebody bought my daughters some shower gel that had glitter particles in it.
+That stuff is going to escape down the plughole and potentially enter the environment."
+Some cosmetics companies are now discontinuing their use of plastic glitter.
+The company Lush stated: "We've avoided micro-plastics by switching to synthetic and mineral glitter."